 Yum Yum Solar would obtain a permit for a septic system and follow standard procedures in installing a proposed Project well.
-Pursuant to Tennessee Code Annotated §§ 68-221-401.414 and TDEC Rule 0400-48-01, the septic permit would involve submitting an Application for Ground Water Protection Services (Form CN-0971) to estimate water use amounts and to provide the proposed location of the septic system in relation to the proposed well and nearby water features such as drainageways and streams (TDEC 2019a).
-Yum Yum Solar would comply with this permit to appropriately site the septic system with consideration to required setbacks and TDEC direction.
+Pursuant to Tennessee Code Annotated (TCA) §§ 68-221-401.414 and TDEC Rule 0400-48-01, the septic permit would involve submitting an Application for Ground Water Protection Services (Form CN-0971) to estimate water use amounts and to provide the proposed location of the septic system in relation to the proposed well and nearby water features such as drainageways and streams (TDEC 2019a).
+If the septic system is designed to serve more than 20 people, the septic would be permitted as a large conventional system, in accordance with TDEC Rule 0400-48-01-.07(3)(c).
+Design of a larger conventional system would be completed by a licensed engineer.
+Yum Yum Solar would comply with the required permit to appropriately site the septic system with consideration to required setbacks and TDEC direction.

 Pursuant to the Tennessee Water Well Act of 1963 and TDEC Rule 0400-45-9, all persons drilling a water well must be licensed and follow standards that ensures groundwater resources are protected (TDEC 2019b).
 Like septic systems, the licensed well installer must adhere to required setbacks in siting the well.
 Prior to installing the well, a Notice of Intent (CN-1240) would be filed with TDEC to estimate water use amounts and to provide the proposed location of the water well.
+If the well is designed to serve 25 or more persons more than 60 days per year, the well would be permitted as a public water system and be regulated either as a transient non-community water system or a non-transient non-community water system, as defined in TDEC Rule 0400-45-01-03.
+The plan documents would follow TDEC's Design Criteria for Community Public Water Systems and be prepared by a person qualified under TCA §§ 62-2-101 et seq.
 Yum Yum Solar and its licensed well installer would comply with required setbacks in order to avoid contamination of groundwater and prevent runoff from entering the well.